MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-llm-evaluation-phase-content.md

 * **[ROUGE](https://en.wikipedia.org/wiki/ROUGE_(metric))** - Compare a machine translation of one language to another to a human created translation.
 There are several Rouge variants that use the overlap of n-grams, skip-bigrams, or longest common subsequence.
 * **[METEOR](https://en.wikipedia.org/wiki/METEOR)** - Evaluates the quality of text that is the result of machine translation by looking at exact matches, matches after stemming, synonyms, paraphrasing, and alignment.

-Refer to the following resources for common similarity and evaluation metrics: TODO: Verify and add to list.
+Refer to the following resources for common similarity and evaluation metrics:

 * [PyPi textdistance package](https://pypi.org/project/textdistance/)
 * [Wikipedia list of similarity algorithms](https://en.wikipedia.org/wiki/Similarity_measure)